- Maximizing the Power of Your Resume

 for free

-• Skilled in Project management tools such as Jira, Trello, and Asana
+- Skilled with project management tools such as Jira, Trello, and Asana to streamline project tracking.

 Revamping Your Resume: The Functional Approach